 1. The principal roof shall have a pitch appropriate to the architectural style of the building.
 Roofs shall not be sloped less than a 6:12 (rise: run) or more than 12:12, unless otherwise determined to be architecturally appropriate by the ARB.

 2. Slopes greater than 12:12 may be used on pitched roofs without a closed ridge to accommodate mechanical equipment within the roof structure and screened from view.
-These roofs must be designed with the appearance of closed ridges when viewed from all directions at street level and, to the maximum extent practicable, from buildings of similar heights in close proximity.
+These roofs must be designed with the appearance of closed ridges when viewed from all directions at street level and, to the maximum extent practicable, from resources of similar heights in close proximity.
 The use of this roof configuration and pitch shall be based on the appropriateness of the roof design to the architectural style.

 3. Unless determined to be appropriate to the architectural style of the building, a pitch greater than 3:12 is required on roofs of dormers, porches, balconies, or other minor roofs.